SindieCastro/Kickstarter-analysis/README.md

 8. The mean campaign goal to kickstar a musical in Great Britain is around £4,000.
 This is outside of the range of outliers for the amount pledged.
 Also, half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.

+### Recommendations

+- Launch a new Kickstarter campaign between January and May.

+- Select lower fundraising goals to have more successful Kickstarter campaigns.

+- Utilize the Foresight campaign as a Kickstarter to replicate.

+- Try to get the musical in Great Britain produced for less than £4,000.